 Many argue that the cotton mill Slater launched was the result of a design that was stolen from a British model, making the industry one that was built on intellectual property theft.
 Nonetheless, industrial textiles would drive the beginning of the United States’ industrial revolution.

 Today, the American industrial sector produces far more than textiles.
 The majority of U.S. industry is centered around the distribution of machinery, equipment, and supplies used in the manufacturing, construction, and defense sectors.

-As with any other sector, stocks in the industrial sector are not created equally.
-Some have a strong track record of solid performance, while others don’t.
+As with any other sector, all industrial stocks are not created equal.
+Some industrial stocks have a strong track record of solid performance, while others don’t.
 As such, picking the right stocks when investing in the space is extremely important.
-Here are five good names to kick-start your research.
+Here are five of the top industrial stocks to watch.

 Raytheon Technologies was recently founded, coming to life in April of 2020 as the result of a merger.
 However, its component companies have a long history in the industrial sector.

 The two companies that merged to create Raytheon Technologies were Raytheon Company and United Technologies, founded in 1922 and 1934, respectively.
 Between the two, there are almost two centuries of dominance in the industrial sector.

 The combined company works across several subsectors of industry.
 Its main focus is aerospace and defense, with the company specializing in missile defense, cybersecurity, electronic warfare, and precision weapons.

 This core focus on aeronautics and defense offers up a strong strategic advantage.
 While most companies in the industrial space are cyclical, or at the mercy of economic conditions, Raytheon Technologies is shielded from economic hardship.
 The vast majority of the company’s business comes from the U.S. government, which provides a steady stream of revenue for the company regardless of economic conditions.